MrAnima/proxery/README.md

 ```

 ### Browser
 This library is obviously made for the browser.
 You can bundle it using [browserify](http://browserify.org/), _AMD_ or simply use it by including `dist/proxery.min.js` in a webpage, which will expose a global variable.
+You may also use the [UNPKG CDN](https://unpkg.com/proxery@1.0.0/dist/proxery.min.js)

 ## Tests